viltohmyst/porto-example-BMI/README.md

 This will initiate "jest --watchAll" which will rerun the test runner on every change of \*.spec.ts files.

-# Typescript (Javascript) Programming Language Features
+# Typescript (and Javascript) Programming Language Features

 This app shows the application of several different programming paradigm and language features.